|

 tissue modality is a form of massage used to help clients with

 pain issues.
-By noting the client's posture and bolidy position
+By noting the client's posture and bodily position

 at rest, the practitioner then addresses any perceived abnormalities